MediaComem/comem-webdev/subjects/masrad-bootstrap-practice/README.md

 ## What to do?

-1. Create a new project directory in your file system (`bootstrap-exercise`)
+1. Create a new project directory in your file system (`bootstrap-practice`)
 2. Download the [basic HTML template][bht] and save it as `index.html`
 3. **Using only Bootstrap classes, recreate the following page:**